hapax/hapax.github.io/assets/simple-physics.md

 It is just as true for an atom jiggling in three dimensions, a drunkard wandering a two-dimensional streetscape, or a virtual bacterium foraging in a 216-dimensional simulation.

+For instance, if you drop dye into water, it will initially spread quickly before slowing, since it consists of many random walkers (dye molecules) obeying the $d \propto \sqrt{t}$ scaling.